collapsed-stacks/startups/questions/3028/how-much-learning-how-much-working.md

 - posted by: [Andres Marinkovic](https://stackexchange.com/users/7214480/andres-marinkovic) on 2015-11-03
 - score: 0

-<p>I think learning is a pretty important part of the process.
-Maybe you could do what google does: 70% of your time for work, 20% of your time to improve your work (learning and improving productivity) and 10% of your time for whatever you want. </p>
+I think learning is a pretty important part of the process.
+Maybe you could do what google does: 70% of your time for work, 20% of your time to improve your work (learning and improving productivity) and 10% of your time for whatever you want.

-<p>Whatever you choose, it's important that you at least leave some time for learning.
-I speak about this in this blog post: <a href="https://medium.com/keep-learning-keep-growing/how-to-enjoy-reading-books-2d10d13905c7" rel="nofollow">https://medium.com/keep-learning-keep-growing/how-to-enjoy-reading-books-2d10d13905c7</a></p>
+Whatever you choose, it's important that you at least leave some time for learning.
+I speak about this in this blog post: https://medium.com/keep-learning-keep-growing/how-to-enjoy-reading-books-2d10d13905c7

-<p>Good Luck</p>
+Good Luck